 - Open up the zipper.
 Since we used a long zipper, we simply opened it all the way.
 If your zipper is to-size, open it about half way.

 - If necessary, re-thread the machine with thread to best coordinate with the exterior, lining, and zipper.
 Re-set the stitch length to normal.
 Attach a Zipper foot.
+We continued to use our AcuFeed™ Flex system instead of a Zipper foot.

 - Stitch across the top through all three layers, using a ¼” seam.